-Tom Angley was on the field when Pete Mann of the Macon Peaches died in a 1927 game.
+Tom Angley played five games with the Chicago Cubs in 1929.
+He was on the field when Pete Mann of the Macon Peaches died in a 1927 game.
 Angley was leading off first, leading the catcher to call for outside pitches from Tom Farrell.
-After two such pitches, Mann stepped in further, to be fatally hit by a pitch that curved late.
+After two such pitches, Mann stepped in further, only to be fatally hit by a pitch that curved late.

 - Jack Morris: "Tom Angley", in Gregory H. Wolf, ed.: Winning on the North Side: the 1929 Chicago Cubs, SABR, Phoenix, AZ, 2015, pp. 12-16.
 ISBN 978-1-933599-89-2